Probabilistic Program Verification via Inductive Synthesis of Inductive Invariants

 Our inner CEGIS loop checks whether there exists an assignment from these template variables to concrete values such that the resulting piecewise linear expression is an inductive invariant.
 Concretely, we try to determine whether there exist values for $\alpha, \beta, \gamma$ such that $T(\alpha, \beta,\gamma)$ is inductive.
-For that, we first guess values for $\alpha, \beta, \gamma$, say all $0$'s, and ask a verifier whether the instantiated template $I = T(0,0,0)$ is indeed inductive; notice that $I$ is now piecewise linear.
+For that, we first guess values for $\alpha, \beta, \gamma$, say all $0$'s, and ask a verifier whether the instantiated (and now piecewise linear) template $I = T(0,0,0)$ is indeed inductive.
 In our example, the verifier determines that $I$ is \emph{not} inductive: a counterexample is $\state(\varfailed)=9$, $\state(\varsent)=7999999$.
 Intuitively, the probability to reach the target after one more loop iteration exceeds the value in $I$ for this state, that is, $\Phi(I)(\state) = 0.001 > 0 = I(\state)$.
 From this counterexample, our synthesizer learns

 Observe that this learned lemma is linear in $\alpha, \beta, \gamma$.
 The synthesizer will now keep \enquote{guessing} assignments to the parameters which are consistent with the learned lemmas until either no such parameter assignment exists anymore, or until it produces an \emph{inductive} invariant $I = T(\hdots)$.
 In our running example, assuming $\lambda = 0.9$, after $6$ lemmas, our synthesizer finds \mbox{the inductive invariant $I$}